pingcap/docs/system-variables.md

 > **Warning:**
 >
-> TiDB will support more types of multi-schema changes in the future.
+> Currently, multi-schema change is an experimental feature.
+It is not recommended that you use it in the production environment.
+TiDB will support more types of multi-schema changes in the future.
 This system variable will be deleted in a future release of TiDB.

 - Scope: GLOBAL
 - Persists to cluster: Yes